Serbs: Modern period

+The Serbian Revolution (1804–1817) was the first successful national uprising against Ottoman rule in Europe and consisted of two phases: the First Serbian Uprising (1804–1813) led by Karađorđe Petrović, which created an independent Serbian state for almost a decade, and the shorter but decisive Second Serbian Uprising (1815–1817) led by Miloš Obrenović.
+During the First Uprising, the rebels established their own government, army, and institutions, effectively ending centuries of Ottoman feudal oppression.
+Although the Ottomans crushed the First Uprising in 1813, the Second Uprising forced the Sublime Porte to grant Serbia substantial autonomy in 1815–1816; in the early 1830s Serbia’s autonomy and borders were formally recognised with Miloš Obrenović acknowledged as hereditary prince, the last Ottoman troops withdrew in 1867, and full international recognition of independence finally came at the Congress of Berlin in 1878.
+The revolution not only laid the foundations of modern Serbia but also abolished feudalism early and inspired subsequent national movements across the Balkans.
+The revolution as a consequence also produced one of Europe’s earliest codified legal systems, the Serbian Civil Code of 1844, making Serbia the fourth modern-day European country, after France, Austria and the Netherlands, to have a codified legal system.

 Serbia fought in the Balkan Wars of 1912–13, which forced the Ottomans out of the Balkans and doubled the territory and population of the Kingdom of Serbia.
-In 1914, a young Bosnian Serb student named Gavrilo Princip assassinated Archduke Franz Ferdinand of Austria, which directly contributed to the outbreak of World War I. In the fighting that ensued, Serbia was invaded by Austria-Hungary.
-Despite being outnumbered, the Serbs defeated the Austro-Hungarians at the Battle of Cer, which marked the first Allied victory over the Central Powers in the war.
+In 1914, a Bosnian Serb Gavrilo Princip assassinated Archduke Franz Ferdinand of Austria, provoking the outbreak of World War I. In the fighting that ensued, Serbia was invaded by Austria-Hungary.
+Despite being outnumbered, the Serbian Army defeated the Austro-Hungarian forces at the Battle of Cer, which marked the first Allied victory over the Central Powers in the war.
 Further victories at the battles of Kolubara and the Drina meant that Serbia remained unconquered as the war entered its second year.
-However, an invasion by the forces of Germany, Austria-Hungary and Bulgaria overwhelmed the Serbs in the winter of 1915, and a subsequent withdrawal by the Serbian Army through Albania took the lives of more than 240,000 Serbs.
-Serb forces spent the remaining years of the war fighting on the Salonika front in Greece, before liberating Serbia from Austro-Hungarian occupation in November 1918.
+However, joint invasion by the forces of Germany, Austria-Hungary, and Bulgaria overwhelmed Serbia in the winter of 1915, and a subsequent withdrawal by the Serbian Army through Albania took the lives of more than 240,000 soldiers and civilians.
+Serbian Army spent the remaining years of the war fighting on the Macedonian front in Greece, before liberating Serbia from Austro-Hungarian occupation in 1918.
 Serbia suffered the biggest casualty rate in World War I.

-Following the victory in WWI, Serbs subsequently formed the Kingdom of Serbs, Croats and Slovenes with other South Slavic peoples.
-The country was later renamed the Kingdom of Yugoslavia, and was led from 1921 to 1934 by King Alexander I of the Serbian Karađorđević dynasty.
-During World War II, Yugoslavia was invaded by the Axis powers in April 1941.
-The country was subsequently divided into many pieces, with Serbia being directly occupied by the Germans.
-Serbs in the Independent State of Croatia (NDH) were targeted for extermination as part of genocide by the Croatian ultra-nationalist, fascist Ustaše.
-The Ustaše view of national and racial identity, as well as the theory of Serbs as an inferior race, was under the influence of Croatian nationalists and intellectuals from the end of the 19th and the beginning of the 20th century.
-Jasenovac camp was notorious for the barbaric practices which occurred in it.
-Sisak and Jastrebarsko concentration camp were specially formed for children.
-Serbs in the NDH suffered among the highest casualty rates in Europe during the World War II, while the NDH was one of the most lethal regimes in the 20th century.
-Diana Budisavljević, a humanitarian of Austrian descent, carried out rescue operations from Ustaše camps and saved more than 15,000 children, mostly Serbs.
+Following the victory in World War I, the Serbs formed the Kingdom of Serbs, Croats, and Slovenes (later renamed Kingdom of Yugoslavia) together with other South Slavic peoples (except Bulgarians).
+The country was reigned over by the Serbian House of Karađorđević, most notably by King Alexander I from 1921 to 1934.